Noble Decree: Assessment

 In the 1972 Free Handicap a ranking of that season's best British two-year-olds Noble Decree was assigned a weight of 132 pounds, making him the highest-rated colt of his generation: he was however, rated a three pounds inferior to the filly Jacinth.
 The independent Timeform organisation rated him on 127, two pounds behind their best British two-year-old colt The Go-Between, three pounds behind the French colts Targowice and Simbir, and six pounds inferior to Jacinth.
 In their annual "Racehorses of 1972" Timeform opined that he was "bound to win good races" but was not a "ready-made classic winner" and stated that two-year-old colts of 1972 seemed to be "a moderate lot".
 In 1973 he was rated 124 by Timeform, twelve pounds inferior to their top-rated three-year-old Thatch.

 Stud record

 After beginning his stud career in at the Gainesway Farm in Kentucky, Noble Decree was exported to Australia in 1977.
 He had very little success as a sire of winners in either location.

+Pedigree

+Ace of Aces is inbred 4S x 5S x 5D to the stallion Hyperion, meaning that he appears fourth generation and fifth generation (via Tropical Sun) on the sire side of his pedigree, and fifth generation (via Alibhai) on the dam side of his pedigree.

+Ace of Aces is inbred 5S x 4D to the stallion Donatello, meaning that he appears fifth generation (via Angelola) on the sire side of his pedigree, and fourth generation on the dam side of his pedigree.